 7.1 Monitoring and Notification.
-Customer shall continue to diligently monitor its load patterns and forecasts during the Term and use reasonable efforts to bring to the attention of ENA any future contract opportunities or other similar arrangements that could be entered into by Customer that will Materially effect the Customer’s Load.
-Customer will notify ENA in writing within as soon as practical, of any Material changes in Customer’s Load that become known to Customer during the Term.
-Such Material changes may include, without limitation, a large customer’s election to buy or not buy gas from Customer.
+Palo Alto shall continue to diligently monitor its load patterns and forecasts during the Term and use reasonable efforts to bring to the attention of ENA any future contract opportunities or other similar arrangements that could be entered into by Palo Alto that will materially effect the Palo Alto’s Load.
+Palo Alto will notify ENA in writing within as soon as practical, of any material changes in Palo Alto’s Load that become known to Palo Alto during the Term.
+Such material changes may include, without limitation, a large customer’s election to buy or not buy gas from Palo Alto.

-7.2 Material Increases in Customer’s Load.
-In the event that Customer’s Load hereunder is Materially increased, ENA may increase the Volumetric Fee hereunder and the Contract Price to reflect the increased obligations under the Operational Agreements.
-ENA shall provide Customer with the increased Volumetric Fee and Contract Price within ten (10) Days of ENA receipt of Customer’s written notice of a Material Increase in Customer’s Load.

-7.3 Cooperation .
-ENA and Customer shall fully cooperate in good faith and make reasonable efforts to carry out the intent of the transactions contemplated in the Operational Agreements, including actions necessary to properly administer and implement the terms of the Transportation Contracts with PG&E and in connection with any proceedings or litigation relating thereto.
-The Parties anticipate that representatives of Customer and ENA would meet periodically throughout the Term to review developments affecting the subject matter hereof, including, without limitation, changes in Customer's Load, prospective regulatory changes that could affect the transactions contemplated in the Operational Agreements.
+7.2 Cooperation .
+ENA and Palo Alto shall fully cooperate in good faith and make reasonable efforts to carry out the intent of the transactions contemplated in the Operational Agreements, including actions necessary to properly administer and implement the terms of the Transportation Contracts with PG&E and in connection with any proceedings or litigation relating thereto.
+The Parties anticipate that representatives of Palo Alto and ENA would meet periodically throughout the Term to review developments affecting the subject matter hereof, including, without limitation, changes in Palo Alto's Load, prospective regulatory changes that could affect the transactions contemplated in the Operational Agreements.

 ARTICLE 8.
 ACCESS TO METER DATA

-Customer shall provide ENA with the necessary access to monitor on a daily basis Customer’s Actual Load recorded in PG&E’s meter data while ENA utilizes PG&E’s electronic bulletin board, “Inside Tracc”.
-The Parties shall cooperate to ensure that ENA can obtain the data from Customer’s backup pulse recorders.
-Customer will maintain an accessible file of natural gas usage data for backup purposes.
+Palo Alto shall provide ENA with the necessary access to monitor on a daily basis Palo Alto’s Actual Load recorded in PG&E’s meter data while ENA utilizes PG&E’s electronic bulletin board, “Inside Tracc”.
+The Parties shall cooperate to ensure that ENA can obtain the data from Palo Alto’s backup pulse recorders.
+Palo Alto will maintain accurate measurement records of Palo Alto’s Actual Load for backup data purposes.
+ENA shall have the right to review such backup measurement data upon request.

 ARTICLE 9.
 SALES OUTSIDE PALO ALTO

-Upon the written request of Customer specifying quantities, term, and delivery point, ENA will provide Customer an offer to supply Gas which is intended for sale by Customer to customers outside Customer’s city limits (the "Off System Gas ").
-Such offer by ENA to supply Off System Gas will be based on market conditions at the time of Customer’s request.
+Upon the request of Palo Alto specifying quantities, term, and delivery point, ENA will provide Palo Alto an offer to supply Gas which is intended for sale by Palo Alto to customers outside Palo Alto’s city limits (the "Off System Gas").
+Such offer by ENA to supply Off System Gas will be made on terms acceptable to ENA in its sole discretion.
 Notwithstanding any of the foregoing, if the customer for such Off System Gas does not have adequate firm transportation capacity on PG&E’s system to serve their load, ENA shall have no obligation to make an offer for the Off System Gas.
-Any offer for supply of the Off System Gas which is accepted by Customer, shall be made subject to the terms that certain Enfolio® Master Firm Purchase/Agreement between ENA and Customer dated April 11, 2001.
+Any offer for supply of the Off System Gas which is accepted by Palo Alto, shall be made subject to the terms that certain Enfolio® Master Firm Purchase/Agreement between ENA and Palo Alto dated April 11, 2001.

 ARTICLE 10.
 PRICE INDICATIONS AND PURCHASE OFFER

 10.1 Price Indications .
-Upon reasonable request of the Customer ENA shall provide the Customer with Gas pricing information for Malin and PG&E City Gate in a format that ENA currently has available.
+Upon reasonable request of the Palo Alto, ENA shall provide the Palo Alto with notional Gas pricing information related to the markets for Malin and PG&E City Gate in a format that ENA currently has available.
+ENA does not warrant or represent that the notional Gas pricing information is accurate or complete and it is furnished hereunder on an "as is" basis without any expressed or implied warranties.
+Any reliance thereon shall be in the sole discretion and judgment of Palo Alto.